Car Insurance for Your First Car

 - Compulsory third party (CTP).
-Compulsory third party insurance will cover liability charges in the event you are involved in an accident.
+Compulsory third party insurance is a legal requirement and covers liability charges in the event you are involved in an accident.
 This cover ensures that the driver at fault will always have an insurance policy that can pay for any injuries caused.

 - Third party property (TPP).
 This is not mandatory, but it's cheap and extremely important.
 Third party property covers the cost of property damage you might cause while driving.
-If you rear end a Mercedes Benz or have a heart attack behind the wheel and drive through the wall of someone's house, you will most likely be liable for all the costs even if it wasn't strictly your fault.
+If you rear end a Mercedes Benz or crash into the wall of someone's house, you will most likely be liable for all the costs, even if it wasn't strictly your fault.
 Even the cheapest TPP car insurance usually covers at least $20 million worth of property damage.

 - Third party property with fire and theft.
 This policy gives you all the benefits of TPP insurance, along with fire and theft insurance for your car.
 Fire and theft are two of the most common causes of total car loss, so it's a good idea to get the protection.

 - Comprehensive.
 This is the highest level of car insurance cover there is.
 Comprehensive vehicle insurance includes all the benefits of TPP insurance, as well as protection against fire and theft.
 What makes it different is that, unlike the other types of car insurance, it also provides a lot of protection for your car, including the cost of storm damage, flooding, hail, vandalism and much more.
 Depending on the insurer, you can also find a wide range of extras with comprehensive insurance like cover for lost or stolen keys.